Finding Data: Data on Poland

 Annual survey to solicit public opinion on social and political issues.
 Every year the survey will be conducted in approximately 50 countries, with a minimal sample size of 500 per country.
 Wherever possible, within each country a nationally representative sample n=500 adults, male and female, aged 18 and older will be used.
 In some emergent countries, where such research conditions are not possible, there may be stated variations to this (e.g. urban areas only).
 Similarly, in the developed world interviews will be conducted by telephone, while in emergent and under-developed countries face to face interviews will be conducted.
 Demographic variables include sex, age, household income, education level, employment status, and religious preference.
 ICPSR has data for the USA.
-Some of the older years are available by request through the Norwegian Social Science Data Archive.
-Requests for HBSC data from the following surveys are now available: 1985/86, 1989/90, 1993/94, 1997/98, 2001/02, 2005/06.
-Data requests for the 2009/10 HBSC Survey will be accepted from 1st of October 2014.
+Some of the older years (1985/86, 1989/90, 1993/94) are available by request through the Norwegian Social Science Data Archive.
 The survey involves 43 countries across North America and Europe.

 Covers 4 key elements of modern political economies in advanced capitalist societies: trade unionism, wage setting, state intervention and social pacts.
 Contains annual data for Australia; Austria; Belgium; Bulgaria; Canada; Cyprus; the Czech Republic; Denmark; Estonia; Germany; Greece; Finland; France; Hungary; Ireland; Italy; Japan; Latvia; Lithuania; Luxembourg; the Netherlands; New Zealand; Malta; Norway; Poland; Portugal; Romania; Spain; Slovenia; Slovakia; Sweden; Switzerland; the United Kingdom; the United States.